-Record holders: Shareholders of record can vote either by mailing in a proxy or in person by attending the Meeting.
-If you are a shareholder of record and will not attend the Meeting in person, you are requested to complete, date, and sign the enclosed form of proxy and return it promptly, no later than 48 hours before the Meeting, in the pre-addressed envelope provided.
+Record holders: Shareholders of record can vote either by mailing in a proxy or in person by attending the Meeting if you are a shareholder of record and will not attend the Meeting in person, you are requested to complete, date, and sign the enclosed form of proxy and return it promptly, no later than 48 hours before the Meeting, in the pre-addressed envelope provided.
 No postage is required if mailed in the United States.
-If you are a shareholder of record and attend the Meeting, you may revoke your proxy (if previously submitted) and vote in person.

-Beneficial holders: If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the beneficial owner of shares held in "street name."
+If you are a shareholder of record and attend the Meeting, you may receive your proxy (if previously submitted) and vote in person.
+Beneficial owners: If you hold shares through a brokerage account, your broker, bank, or nominee, you are considered the beneficial owner of shares held in "street name."
 Your broker, bank, or nominee will provide you with instructions that you must follow to have your shares voted.
 If you are a beneficial holder and wish to vote in person at the Meeting, you must first obtain a "legal proxy" from your broker, bank, or nominee that holds your shares, giving you the right to vote the shares at the Meeting.

 Shares Traded on the TASE: If you hold your shares through a member of the TASE, you may vote your shares in person or by delivering or mailing (via registered mail) your completed Hebrew written ballot (in the form filed by the Company via MAGNA, the online platform of the Israel Securities Authority ("ISA")) to the offices of the Company not less than four hours prior to the time scheduled for the Meeting.
-Shareholders who hold shares through members of the TASE (whether attending the Meeting in person or voting through a voting ballot) must deliver to the Company an ownership certificate confirming their ownership of our ordinary shares as of the Record Date from the applicable TASE member, as required by the Israeli Companies Regulations (Proof of Ownership of Shares for Voting at General Meeting) of 2000, as amended.
+Shareholders who hold shares through members of the TASE (whether attending the Meeting in person or voting through a voting ballot) must deliver to the Company a ownership certificate confirming their ownership of our ordinary shares as of the Record Date from the applicable TASE member, as required by the Israeli Companies Regulations (Proof of Ownership of Shares for Voting at General Meeting) of 2000, as amended.
 Alternatively, shares held via a TASE member may be voted electronically via the ISA's electronic voting system up to six hours before the time fixed for the Meeting.
 Shareholders should receive instructions about electronic voting from the TASE member through which they hold their shares.